Machine-learning regression methods for American-style path-dependent contracts: Pricing techniques

-Then, if we expand the recursion, we notice that the extant conditional expectation at time $T_i$ is evaluated within expectations conditioned at previous times, up to time $T_0$.
+where $\{\varphi_1,\ldots,\varphi_B\}$ is a set of $B$ basis functions and $\theta \in \mathds{R}^{B}$ are the trainable weights, which can be estimated by standard linear regression.
+Then, if we expand the recursion, we notice that the extant conditional expectation at time $T_i$ is evaluated within expectations conditioned at previous times, up to time $T_M$.
 Thus, the dynamic problem can be formulated in an equivalent way, thanks to the tower rule, as

-We warn the reader that $V^\theta_i$ does not represent the option value at time $T_i$ since it depends on future realization of the price process.
+We warn the reader that $V^\theta_{T_i}$ does not represent the option value at time $T_i$ since it depends on future realization of the price process.
 The option value is its expectation conditioned at time $T_i$.

 Different types of basis functions have been proposed in the literature so far.
-In the original paper of \textcite{Longstaff2001}, the authors discuss Laguerre, Hermite, Legendre, Chebyshev, Gegenbauer, and Jacobi polynomials.
-A Laguerre polynomial approximation is used also in \textcite{bernhart2011finite} to price a continuously monitored moving average options.
+In the original paper of~\textcite{Longstaff2001}, the authors discuss Laguerre, Hermite, Legendre, Chebyshev, Gegenbauer, and Jacobi polynomials.
+A Laguerre polynomial approximation is used also in~\textcite{bernhart2011finite} to price a continuously monitored moving average options.
 In his Ph.D. thesis, \textcite{grau2008applications} employs a sparse polynomial basis for the regression in order to attenuate the numerical inefficiency of the LSMC method.
 However, the latter does not easily scale to high-dimensional problems. \textcite{dirnstorfer2013high} use sparse grid basis functions based on polynomials or piece-wise linear functions. \textcite{lelong2019pricing} replaces the standard least-square regression with a Wiener chaos expansion.
-Finally, we mention the Ph.D. thesis of \textcite{bilger2003valuation}, where polynomials of the underlying index and the average are employed.
+Finally, we mention the Ph.D. thesis of~\textcite{bilger2003valuation}, where polynomials of the underlying index and the average are employed.
 We will see in Section~\ref{sec:numerics} that the choice of the basis functions will have a non-negligible impact on the pricing performances.